-Currently the use of poison meat bait for control of greyl crows and magpies is illegal (Dept. of Environment, Jan 2008) but there are good alternatives available.
-We would appeal to landowners to consider the following methods as examinating the control of the ples of good practice:
+Currently the use of poison meat balt for central of greyl cross and magakes is flegal (Dept. of Environment, Jan 2008) but there are good alternatives available.
+We would appeal to landowness to consider the following methods as examples of good practice.

-Shooting This is the safest and best means of controlling foxes as only problem animals are killed.
-Local guns club may offer a fox control service to farmers (see Contacts).
+Shooting This is the safest and best means of controlling foxes as only problem airmals are steed, Local guits club may offer a few control service to farmers (see Centacts).